Chapter 6 Model Interpretation

 ## F-statistic: 15.94 on 11 and 20 DF, p-value: 1.441e-07

-For example, the coefficient of cyl:disp is 0.01, which means that for every one unit increase in cyl and disp, the predicted value of mpg increases by 0.01.
+For example, the coefficient of cyl:disp is 0.01, which means that for every simultaneous unit increase in cyl and disp, the predicted value of mpg increases by 0.01.

 6.1.1 Decision tree structure

 Another method for interpreting the results of a model is to examine the decision tree structure of the model.
 Of course, decision trees are far more accessible than other ML methods.
-There are several packages in R that can be used to visualise the decision tree structure of a model.
-One such package is rpart.
+As we have seen, there are several packages in R that can be used to visualise the decision tree structure of a model.

 In a random forest setting, the decision tree structure of the model can be used to determine the importance of each variable.
 The importance of each variable is determined by the number of times the variable is used in the decision tree structure.